 Many elderly individuals spend their golden years in one of the state's numerous nursing homes.
 While these facilities often provide excellent care, instances of abuse and neglect can still occur.
 To protect vulnerable residents, Florida has implemented stringent laws mandating the reporting of nursing home abuse.
-This article by Domnick Cunningham & Yaffa aims to elucidate these laws, emphasizing the importance of reporting and the steps involved.
+This article by Rafferty Domnick Cunningham & Yaffa aims to elucidate these laws, emphasizing the importance of reporting and the steps involved.

 Florida Laws on Mandatory Reporting of Nursing Home Abuse